Kurdistan: Etymology and delineation

+Many of the maps delineating Kurdistan are greatly exaggerated, also incorporating non-Kurdish regions, which has made the subject very controversial.

 History

 Ancient history

 Various groups, among them the Guti, Hurrians, Mannai (Mannaeans), and Armenians, lived in this region in antiquity.
 The original Mannaean homeland was situated east and south of the Lake Urmia, roughly centered around modern-day Mahabad.
 The region came under Persian rule during the reign of Cyrus the Great and Darius I.

 The Kingdom of Corduene, which emerged from the declining Seleucid Empire, was located to the south and south-east of Lake Van between Persia and Mesopotamia and ruled northern Mesopotamia and southeastern Anatolia from 189 BC to AD 384 as vassals of the vying Parthian and Roman empires.
 Corduene became a vassal state of the Roman Republic in 66 BC and remained allied with the Romans until AD 384.
 After 66 BC, it passed another 5 times between Rome and Persia.
 Corduene was situated to the east of Tigranocerta, that is, to the east and south of present-day Diyarbakır in south-eastern Turkey.

-Some historians have correlated a connection between Corduene with the modern names of Kurds and Kurdistan; T. A. Sinclair dismissed this identification as false, while a common association is asserted in the Columbia Encyclopedia.
+Some historians have correlated a connection between Corduene with the modern names of Kurds and Kurdistan; T. A. Sinclair and other scholars have dismissed this identification as false, while a common association is asserted in the Columbia Encyclopedia.

 Some of the ancient districts of Kurdistan and their corresponding modern names: